Reasons to visit Kuantan: go off the beaten path in Malaysia with great things to do in Kuantan and tips on best places to stay in Kuantan.

-Visit the Balok town market on Wednesday night for local color and amazing street food.
+Probably our favorite experience: a visit to the Balok town market on Wednesday night for local color and amazing street food.

 Cruise the oceanside highway for the freshest seafood and ethnic restaurants.
 Budget between $7 and $20 USD for a full meal for two with wine or beer (yes, it’s available, just not everywhere).

 Go into Kuantan city proper for more hustle and bustle, designer knockoff merchandise (smaller sizes to fit the Asian physique), and franchise mimicry if you must.